-Reporting Information: Contact Dr. Gulati prior to the start of the rotation for specific reporting instructions.
-He can be contacted via email.
+Reporting Information: Contact Dr. Gulati prior to the start of the rotation for specific reporting

 Rotation Overview: Residents will assess and manage acute and chronic renal disease in the outpatient setting while working with different attending nephrologists during their two week rotation.